-After several years of research in economics with a focus on social sustainability, Emma Heikensten wanted to make research more available and possible to implement, i.a. to highlight the financial inequality.
-Today she is working at SEB Investment Management.
-For the upcoming Financial Equality campaign she also has a suggestion on what the bank can do to increase equality in the financial markets.
+After several years of academic research in economics with a focus on social sustainability, Emma Heikensten wanted to compile and spread knowledge rather than creating the knowledge herself.
+She has since worked in the intersection of advanced analytics and sustainability to highlight issues, increase knowledge and create efficient ways to implement solutions.
+Today she is working at SEB Investment Management as a senior sustainability specialist.
+For the upcoming Financial Equality campaign she has multiple suggestions on what the bank can do to increase equality in the financial markets.

-"My main tasks are to raise the level of knowledge in sustainability related topics among our portfolio managers and to serve as an adviser on issues relating to social sustainability," says Emma Heikensten, senior sustainability specialist at SEB Investment Management.
+"My goal is to raise the knowledge of sustainability related topics, to serve as an adviser on issues relating to social sustainability and make sure that we improve our portfolio from a sustainability perspective," says Emma Heikensten, senior sustainability specialist at SEB Investment Management.

-She joined the fund management company in January but has been with SEB for three years, and throughout her career Emma has focused on social sustainability.
-She has a background as an academic researcher, and three years ago she completed her research degree in economics from the Stockholm School of Economics.
-In her research, she focused on gender differences in financial behaviour and on how to get people who only invest a little to save up more.
+She joined the fund management company a year ago but has been with SEB for four years, and throughout her career Emma has focused on sustainability.
+She has a background as an academic researcher, and four years ago she completed her doctoral degree in economic.
+In her research, she focused on gender differences in financial behaviour and on how to get people who save a little start saving more.